How to Become an Aerospace Engineer

 Entry-level aerospace engineers usually need a bachelor's degree.
-High school students interested in studying aerospace engineering should take courses in chemistry, physics, and mathematics, including algebra, trigonometry, and calculus.
+High school students interested in studying aerospace engineering should take courses in chemistry, physics, and math, including algebra, trigonometry, and calculus.

-Bachelor’s degree programs are designed to take 4 years and include classroom, laboratory, and field studies in subjects such as general engineering principles, propulsion, stability and control, structures, mechanics, and aerodynamics, which is the study of how air interacts with moving objects.
+Bachelor’s degree programs include classroom, laboratory, and field studies in subjects such as general engineering principles, propulsion, stability and control, structures, mechanics, and aerodynamics, which is the study of how air interacts with moving objects.

 Some colleges and universities offer cooperative programs, in partnership with industry, that give students practical experience while they complete their education.
-Cooperative programs and internships allow students to get valuable experience and to finance part of their education.
+Cooperative programs and internships enable students to gain valuable experience and to finance part of their education.

-At some universities, a student can enroll in a 5-year program that leads to both a bachelor’s degree and master’s degree upon completion.
+At some universities, a student can enroll in a 5-year program that leads to both a bachelor’s degree and a master’s degree upon completion.
 A graduate degree will allow an engineer to work as an instructor at a university or to do research and development.
-Programs in aerospace engineering are accredited by ABET (formerly the Accreditation Board for Engineering and Technology).
+Programs in aerospace engineering are accredited by ABET.

 Analytical skills.
-Aerospace engineers must be able to identify design elements that may not be meeting requirements in particular operating environments and then formulate alternatives to improve their performance.
+Aerospace engineers must be able to identify design elements that may not meet requirements and then must formulate alternatives to improve their performance.

 Business skills.
 Much of the work done by aerospace engineers involves meeting federal government standards.
 Meeting these standards often requires knowledge of standard business practices, as well as knowledge of commercial law.

 Math skills.
-Aerospace engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Aerospace engineers use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.

 Writing skills.
-Aerospace engineers work with many other professionals, often other kinds of engineers.
-They must be able to write papers that explain their designs clearly to these professionals.
-They must also create documentation for future reference.
+Aerospace engineers must be able to write papers that explain their designs clearly and create documentation for future reference.

 Aerospace engineers are not required to be licensed at the entry level.
-More experienced aerospace engineers, who have more responsibility, must be licensed as professional engineers (PE).
+More experienced aerospace engineers, who assume more responsibility, usually earn the Professional Engineer (PE) license.
 Licensure generally requires the following:

 - A degree from an engineering program accredited by ABET